SIMEXP/autism-signature/README.md

 ```

 This populates:
+* `autism-signature.tar.gz` (a Docker container image from Zenodo)
-* `autism-signature.tar.gz`(a docker container image)
+* `autism-signature.sif` (an Apptainer container image from Zenodo)
 * `source_data/` (fMRI + atlas);
 * `output_data/Results` (pre-generated results).

-> 💡 This commands downloads 7 GB of assets from the platform zenodo, and may take minutes to hours to run, depending on the speed of your internet connection.
+> 💡 This command downloads ~7.5 GB of assets from Zenodo and may take minutes to hours depending on your internet speed.

 ---

-### 3️⃣ Run Full Pipeline using a container
+### 3⃣ Run Full Pipeline using a container

 To run tasks **inside the Docker container** (here using 2 parallel threads):